 9.)
 Make sure you provide adequate light.
 This may mean installing an indoor grow light since seeds need more light (16-18 hours) than mature plants.

 10.)
-When the seedlings sprout their first set of leaves, fertilize with diluted (1/4-1/2 strength) organic fertilizer such as liquid seaweed, fish emulsion or compost tea — every 10-14 days.
+When the seedlings sprout their first set of leaves, fertilize with diluted (1/4-1/2 strength) organic starter fertilizer, liquid seaweed or compost tea — every 10-14 days.

 11.)
 When the seedlings become too big for their container, transplant them to a bigger one.
 The best time to do this is when they grow true leaves (usually the second set of leaves).